dielhennr/k-way-mergesort/README.md

 ## Submission Details

 Upload your file(s) to your github repository.
 Your repository should look like: `usfcs245/project1-username`.
 You only need to upload the files for your merge.
-For example, if your program files are called KMerge.java and Driver.java, you only need to upload these two and not files or directories like src.
+For example, if your program files are called KMerge.java and Driver.java, you only need to upload these two.

 **Notes:** If you are using eclipse, make sure you either use a **default** package *or* to **remove** the package line before submitting.